drduh/YubiKey-Guide/README.md

 gpg --output $GNUPGHOME/$KEY_ID-$(date +%F).asc \
     --armor --export $KEY_ID
 ```

+> [!IMPORTANT]
+> The exported `.key` files contain private key material.
+Anyone with access to them and the Certify passphrase has full control of the identity.

 Create a backup on encrypted storage to be kept offline in a secure and durable location.